“This is hard.

 So I cry.

 This story was submitted to Love What Matters by Ann Lapin of Riverdale, New York.
 She has been an interim boarding care provider for a private adoption agency for almost seven years.
-Submit your story here.
+Join the Love What Matters family and subscribe to our newsletter.

 Do you know someone who could benefit from this story?
 SHARE on Facebook to let them know a community of support is available.